kohactive/rails-ui-harness/README.md

   stub_method :testing_stub, "Hello world" # < Stub a helper method

   def test
-    @order = RailsUiHarness::Harness.new < Create a Harness / Proxy object
+    @order = RailsUiHarness::Harness.new # < Create a Harness / Proxy object
-    @order.number = "R101010101" < Set a property on the instance object
+    @order.number = "R101010101" # < Set a property on the instance object
-    render "orders/show"
-  end
-end
+    render "orders/show" # < Render the view you are testing end end
 ```